Many-one reducibility with realizability: Introduction

 \section{Introduction}

 In this article, we introduce the notion of many-one reducibility for {\em sets with witnesses} and reanalyze the arithmetical/Borel/projective hierarchy under this new reducibility notion.
-In computational complexity theory, the notion of polytime many-one reducibility (Karp reducibility) has been extended to sets with witnesses (a.k.a.~search problems or function problems) by Levin \cite{Lev73} already in 1970s, but strangely enough, it seems that its computable analogue has never been studied.
+In computational complexity theory, the notion of polytime many-one reducibility for sets with witnesses (a.k.a.~search problems or function problems) is known as {\em Levin reducibility} \cite{Lev73}, but strangely enough, it seems that its computable analogue has never been studied.

 \begin{definition}[Levin \cite{Lev73}] Let $\Sigma$ be a finite alphabet.
 A search problem (or a set with witnesses) is a binary relation $R\subseteq\Sigma^\ast\times\Sigma^\ast$, and any $y$ satisfying $R(x,y)$ is called a witness (or a certificate) for $x\in|R|$, where $|R|=\{x:\exists yR(x,y)\}$.
 For a complexity class $\mathcal{C}$ and search problems $A$ and $B$, we say that $A$ is {\em $\mathcal{C}$-Levin reducible to $B$} if there exist $\mathcal{C}$-functions $\varphi,r_-,r_+$ such that for any $x,y,z\in\Sigma^\ast$ the following holds: \begin{enumerate} \item $x\in |A|$ if and only if $\varphi(x)\in |B|$. \item If $y$ is a witness for $x\in|A|$ then $r_-(x,y)$ is a witness for $\varphi(x)\in |B|$. \item If $z$ is a witness for $\varphi(x)\in|B|$ then $r_+(x,z)$ is a witness for $x\in |A|$. \end{enumerate} \end{definition}